African Wildlife Adventure

 Cape Town is a rich melting pot of people, and a proudly multicultural centre.
 Given it was World Design Capital in 2014, creative art and design is unsurprisingly never too far way.
 Exploring the city is a pleasure, and the attractions include the historic Company’s Gardens, Kirstenbosch Botanical Gardens and Green Point Park.

-Steeped in history and known for its incredible weather, Port Elizabeth provides the complete South African experience.
+Steeped in history and known for its incredible weather, Gqeberha provides the complete South African experience.
 On the fringes of Algoa Bay at the western end of the Sunshine Coast, the area is renowned for its diverse marine life, sublime beaches and top water sports.

 Founded in 1820, much of the city's history is evident today in the architecture of Fort Frederick and the Campanile Bell Tower – both part of the Donkin Heritage Trail that allows visitors to follow in the footsteps of the original 1820 Settlers on their journey of discovery and settlement.

 From its darker past, Gqeberha is now the place to meet people and easily lives up to its nickname, the ‘friendly city’.
 Most things in the centre are on tap: bars, music, art and photographic spaces – all part of constant clash of cultures.
 The Nelson Mandela Metropolitan Art Museum at the entrance to St George’s Park has a small gallery of paintings and sculpture by contemporary South African artists, and is a real treat to view.